 that many content and professional writers follow is using the spinning softwares.
 Whatever content you find interesting on the internet, you just enter it into the software and press the button that spins the article and you are done.
 So basically, you did nothing on your own in terms of writing but if you are counting the clicking of “spin” button on the software and copy pasting of the material as “work” then you have definitely done something on your own – but once again you haven’t, technically speaking.

-away with their plagiarism use softwares that are specially designed to change a piece of written material into “fresh” content.
+Along with their plagiarism, they may use tools like article rewriter to change a piece of written material into “fresh” content.
 This way, you could claim the resulting spun content as yours even though you know you picked someone else’s content.
 However, this doesn’t really save these people from getting caught because these softwares have been seen producing some really dubious results.
 Many of them produce spun articles that don’t seem to be in English anymore.
 And if the writer picks up the content and copy pastes it into his word document as-is, that’s even more dangerous.

 To be honest, nothing really happens to the content writer or the software makers: the only one who pays the biggest price for this is you, as a website owner.
 First, when the search engine finds out that the content on your website is plagiarized and copied from other sources with no citations given at all; your website will be pushed down in the search results.
 The situation could get even worse when the search engine doesn’t include your website in the search results at all, and you know how big that blow is.